unstable-zeros/learning-hcbfs/bouncing_ball_for_share/README.md

-# Learning Hybrid Control Barrier Functions from Data - Bouncing Ball Case Study
+# Learning HCBFs from Data - Bouncing Ball Case Study

 Code for the bouncing ball case study in "Learning Hybrid Control Barrier Functions from Data".